 On average, dental crowns last around 15 years.
-However, if you care for your crown and maintain proper dental hygiene, they have been known to last upwards of 25 to 30 years.
+However, if you care for your crown and maintain proper dental hygiene, they can last upwards of 25 to 30 years.

 Is it painful to have a dental crown put in?

-When putting in a crown, your tooth will be numbed to help prevent pain or discomfort.
+During a crown procedure, the dentist will numb your tooth to help prevent pain or discomfort.
 The numbing process requires a local anesthetic of lidocaine shot into the gums surrounding the tooth.
-Following the procedure, once the anesthesia has worn off you may experience soreness and sensitivity in the gums around the tooth, however this pain is usually minimal and will not last long.
+Following the procedure, once the anesthesia has worn off, you may experience soreness and sensitivity in the gums around the tooth; however, this pain is usually minimal and will not last long.

 Can I get a cavity under a crown?

 You can have tooth decay under a crown due to the buildup of plaque.
-If the plaque is not treated or removed, a new cavity will form on the tooth, and you will need to get your dental crown replaced.
+If you do not treat and remove the plaque, a new cavity will form on the tooth.
+As a result, a dentist will need to replace your crown.

 How do I keep my crown white?

 While your crown will not stain, the surrounding teeth still can.
-To maintain the look of a heathy and natural crown, make sure the surrounding teeth are cleaned often and kept in good health.
-Brushing your teeth twice daily along with flossing will help prevent staining or the buildup of plaque.
+To maintain the look of a healthy and natural crown, make sure you clean the surrounding teeth often and keep them in good health.
+Brushing your teeth twice daily, along with flossing, will help prevent staining or the buildup of plaque.